 This decision is final.
 You cannot lodge an objection, nor can you appeal.

-• You are not allowed to board for safety or health reasons.
-For example, you are under the influence of alcohol or drugs, you are behaving inappropriately, or you have a contagious disease.
+For safety or health reasons.
+For example, you are under the influence of alcohol or drugs, you behave inappropriately or you have a contagious disease.

-• You are not allowed to board because you do not have the correct travel documents.
+You do not have the correct travel documents.
 For example, you do not have the correct visa or the name on your ticket is different from the name in your passport.

-• You are not allowed to board and CAA NL cannot prove who is right.
+CAA NL cannot prove who is right.